MagiusCHE/steam-shortcuts-editor/cpp/README.md

 ## Usage
 - see [../README.md](../README.md)
 ## Develop
 ⚠️ Beware!
-Atually it does not compile in Release mode due to CLANK linking error (help is appreciated).
+Actually it does not compile in Release mode due to CLANK linking error (help is appreciated).
 ### Dependencies:
 - (optional) `yarn`
 - `boost 1.79.0+`